 It’s been a busy month, researching the best ways to get our India Project (name still to be determined) off the ground.
 So this month we sent our good friend and founder of Canby Bags, David Gould (DG) out to Kolkata.
 We’ve asked him to investigate what the community most needs from us in terms of support.
 I’ve titled this ‘Giving fresh hope to women in need’.
 It’s ultimately what we want to do.
 But we need to better understand what the need is.

 David met with local councillors in the area, also known as Panchayats.
-They told us the community most needs work.
+They told us what the community most needs is work.

 Immediately feeling a little daft that we hadn’t thought of that ourselves.
 We’re thinking perhaps we should be setting up a training project.
 Particularly for widowed women who are the section of the community most ostracises, socially marginalised and most in need of work.

 DG spoke to the local Panchayats about their specific regions.
 This is what he’s found out.

 There are two local panchayats, called Jadurhati and Raghunathpur, which cover around 50,000 people scattered in 25-odd villages and settlements.

 Although they receive more help from the regional and national government than they used to (for example, many local roads have now been paved which if you’ve ever travelled to Badhuria is nothing short of a miracle in itself), to some extent India’s economic boom has passed them by.